 - respect the rights, dignity and wroth of every person regardless of their race, colour, religion, language, politics, national or ethnic origin;

 - not engage in the use of violence in any form, whether it is by other Spectators, Team Officials (including coaches) or Players;

 - not engage in discrimination, harassment or abuse in any form whether lawful or otherwise, including but not limited to the use of obscene or offensive language or gestures, the incitement of hatred or violence or partaking in indecent or racist chanting;

 - comply with FV’s “Conditions of Entry” at all venues, and any ticket conditions;

 - not carry, light or throw flares or missiles (including on to the field of play or at other spectators);

 - not enter the field of play or its surrounds without lawful authority; and

-- conduct themselves in a manner that enhances, rather than injures, the reputation and goodwill of FV, Football Federation Australia (FFA) and football generally.
+- conduct themselves in a manner that enhances, rather than injures, the reputation and goodwill of FV, Football Australia (FA) and football generally.